-On Friday, in the hours after the world learned of Beverly Cleary’s death (the 104-year-old Portland-raised children’s author passed the day before, on March 25, in her California home), many took to Twitter in her honor.
-“I’m incredibly saddened to hear about the passing of Beverly Cleary,” wrote Gov. Kate Brown. “[She] sparked a love of reading for generations of children.”
-“Her books gave me permission to write about Portland, to name the streets, the stores, the parks & libraries that raised me, to tell stories about joyful, thoughtful, rambunctious girls,” wrote writer Renée Watson, a Portland native.
+On Friday, in the hours after the world learned of Beverly Cleary’s death, many took to Twitter in her honor.
+(The 104-year-old Portland-raised children’s author passed the day before, on March 25, in her California home) “I’m incredibly saddened to hear about the passing of Beverly Cleary,” wrote Gov. Kate Brown. “[She] sparked a love of reading for generations of children.”
+“Her books gave me permission to write about Portland, to name the streets, the stores, the parks & libraries that raised me, to tell stories about joyful, thoughtful, rambunctious girls,” wrote YA author Renée Watson, a Portland native.
 “Thank you, Beverly Cleary.”

 Others followed US Rep. Earl Blumenauer’s lead and took to the Beverly Cleary Sculpture Garden in Grant Park (next to Grant High School, which Cleary attended), where bronze statues of Cleary characters Ramona Quimby, Henry Huggins, and Henry’s dog Ribsy have stood since 1995.
 Families, solo mourners, readers, and nonreaders alike trickled in slowly on Friday evening, in the hours before sunset, to leave flowers, books, notes, and candles for one of Portland’s most beloved and enduring icons.